melkaj/Property-Sale-Averages/README.md

 I then created the Bokeh plots out of cleaned up data but then another issue rose.
 Jupyer did not allow the slider to change the contents of the plot.
 So, I took all the code from Jupyter and placed it into its own python file.
 After doing so, I set up a Bokeh server and the plot worked perfect.

 The next realization was how ugly the code was.
-Taking everything out from Jupyter and placing it into its own python file made it evident how sloppy the code was.
-I refactored some of the code and created some functions to make the code more readable and scalable.
+Taking everything out from Jupyter and placing it into its own python file made it evident how sloppy the code appeared.
+I refactored some of the code and created some functions to make the code more readable.
 Then placed majority of the functions into another file.
-The code still does not look perfect, but it is in a much better place than what it was before.
+The code still does not look perfect, but it is in a much better place compared to what it was before.

 ## Setup <a name="setup"></a>
 - The most updated files of the project is located in the 'src' folder.
 The main file is 'bokehplot.py' and helper functions can be found in 'utils.py'